 Of all the motivating benefits, compliance should be at the top of your list.
 Legislation around data privacy will continue to evolve as technology does.
-Adopting a comprehensive compliance system ensures adherence to the law and avoidance of paying penalties or fines for breaching legislation.
+Adopting a comprehensive data security policies ensures adherence to the law and avoidance of paying penalties or fines for breaching legislation.
 Also, obeying current regulatory standards protects company data from getting into the wrong hands.

 An average user spends 1.8 hours a day looking for the right data because of insufficient data management, which remains a foundational challenge for enterprise teams.